 - Bogart wasn't named the Greatest Movie star of all time by the AFI for nothing.
 Even when he played supporting roles he elevated mostly forgettable films into must see viewing.

 - Sean Bean, ladies and gentlemen.
 He can make even a Michael Bay movie good by his mere presence.
 To truly get an idea of his greatness, see this article.

 - Hey, Bay did one truly good movie, The Rock - though as mentioned above, it stars the trope namer, and is a good example of Nic Cage contributing positively.

 - David Bowie, even if it's just for one scene.

 - Bruce Campbell "Hail to the king, baby."

 - James Coburn He made High Risk, a subpar action/drug comedy, decent for the twenty minutes or so he's in it.
-Not to mention his roles in good movies like A Fistful of Dynamite, Duck, You Sucker! and Cross Of Iron.
+Not to mention his roles in good movies like A Fistful of Dynamite and Cross Of Iron.

 - Russell Crowe